Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Homoclinic orbits and applications

 For an endomorphism $f$ of $\P^1$ of degree at least $2$, we denote by $C(f)$ the set of critical points of $f$ and $PC(f):=\cup_{n\geq 1}f^n(C(f))$ the postcritical set.
 In this section, $\P^1(\C)$ is endowed with the complex topology.

 Let $f: \P^1\to \P^1$ an endomorphism over $\C$ of degree at least $2.$ Let $o$ be a repelling fixed point of $f$.
 A \emph{homoclinic orbit} \footnote{This terminology was introduced by Milnor \cite{milnor2011dynamics} in his presentation of Julia's proof that repelling periodic points are dense in the Julia set.
-The word ``homoclinic orbit" dates back to Poincar\'e.} of $f$ at $o$ is a sequence of points $o_i, i\geq 0$ satisfying the following properties: \begin{points} \item $o_0=o$, $o_1\neq o$ and $f(o_{i})=o_{i-1}$ for $i\geq 1;$ \item $\lim\limits_{i\to \infty} o_i=o$. \end{points}
+The word ``homoclinic orbit" dates back to Poincar\'e.} of $f$ at $o$ is a sequence of points $o_i, i\geq 0$ satisfying the following properties: \begin{points} \item $o_0=o$, $o_1\neq o$ and $f(o_{i})=o_{i-1}$ for $i\geq 1;$ \item $\lim\limits_{i\to \infty} o_i=o$. \end{points} Be aware that $o_i, i\geq 0$ is actually a backward orbit.